World Heavyweight Wrestling Championship (original version): History

-Ali Baba won the title on April 25, 1936.
+Ali Baba won the title on April 24, 1936.
 Four days later it was announced by The New York Times that Baba would not be recognized as the World Heavyweight Wrestling Champion in New York State by the New York Athletic Commission.
-However, it was announced that Baba and Shikat would face each other on May 5, 1936, at the Madison Square Garden for the world title.
+However, it was announced that Baba and Shikat would face each other on May 5, 1936, at Madison Square Garden for the world title.
 Baba went on to win the bout and thus be recognized as the World Heavyweight Wrestling Champion.

 Bronko Nagurski won the title on June 29, 1937.
 Nagurski was recognized as the undisputed World Heavyweight Wrestling Champion by The Ring magazine.

 Londos won the title again on November 18, 1938, and retired as the World Heavyweight Wrestling Champion on January 28, 1946.
 Londos wrestled his last match on this date by defeating Lord Albert Mills.

 Lou Thesz won the title on May 21, 1952.
-Thesz unified three championships to become the undisputed world heavyweight champion in wrestling: the National Wrestling Association World Heavyweight Championship (which he won on July 20, 1948, by defeating Bill Longson), the National Wrestling Alliance World Championship (which was awarded to him on November 27, 1949) and the Los Angeles version of the world title, Los Angeles Olympic Auditorium World Heavyweight Championship, which he won on May 21, 1952, by defeating Baron Michele Leone).
+Thesz unified three championships to become the undisputed world heavyweight champion in wrestling: the National Wrestling Association World Heavyweight Championship (which he won on July 20, 1948, by defeating Bill Longson), the National Wrestling Alliance World Championship (which was awarded to him on November 27, 1949) and the Los Angeles Olympic Auditorium World Heavyweight Championship, which he won on May 21, 1952, by defeating Baron Michele Leone).

 Whipper Billy Watson won the title on March 15, 1956, by defeating Thesz by countout.

 Thesz won the title back from Watson on November 9, 1956. Édouard Carpentier defeated Lou Thesz by disqualification on June 14, 1957, in Chicago, Illinois once Thesz could not continue the match due to a back injury.
 The NWA rules stated that a title could not change on a disqualification and Carpentier awarded the NWA world title back to Thesz.
 Carpentier was still recognized as the World Heavyweight Champion in Omaha, Nebraska and in Boston, Massachusetts.
 He was then later recognized as the World Heavyweight Champion by Worldwide Wrestling Associates in Los Angeles, California.
 This ended the last time the World Heavyweight Wrestling Championship was unified and to date has never been fully unified again.
 The Omaha version of the World Heavyweight Championship was later unified with the AWA World Heavyweight Championship.
 Thesz defeated Carpentier in a rematch by disqualification on July 24, 1957, in Montreal, Quebec, Canada for the title.

-The title was unofficially retired on July 24, 1957 and its lineage continued over to the National Wrestling Alliance World Heavyweight Championship.
+The title was unofficially retired on July 24, 1957, and its lineage continued over to the National Wrestling Alliance World Heavyweight Championship.